Guests with Disabilities

 Guests with disabilities should stop by Group Sales located at the Front Gate upon arrival at the park.
 A brochure (Guest Assistance Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Group Sales / Guest Services.

-A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at the Guest Services just inside the Front Gate.
-However, since wheelchairs and ECVs are rented on a first-come, first-served basis and cannot be reserved in advance, we urge guests to bring their own wheelchair.
+A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at Guest Services just inside the Front Gate.
+Wheelchairs and ECVs are rented on a first-come, first-served basis at the park.
+A limited number of ECVs can be rented in advance on our website.
+We urge guests to bring their own wheelchair.

 Michigan's Adventure's Ride Admission Policy and Alternate Access Entrances are designed to help you safely experience our facilities.
 Rides with Alternate Access designations will make boarding easier.
 If you require the use of a Alternate Access Entrance to enter a ride, please visit Group Sales or Guest Services to obtain a Ride Admission Slip.